WE MAKE SERIOUS PONTIAC HORSEPOWER

 all of these passes were made without nitrous.
 Do yourself a favor, never

-doubt what Bruce tells you.
+doubt what I tell you.
 He's only interested in the facts and

 building the best Pontiac engines ever.